MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/jacc-tree-tag.md

 ---
-title: "JAccTree Tag in Unified Service Desk for Dynamics 365 for Customer Engagement| MicrosoftDocs"
+title: "JAccTree Tag in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
 description: "The topic describes the elements of <JAccTree>." ms.custom:
   - dyn365-USD